 High School and College Differences

 In this blog, we cover the biggest high school and college differences in terms of the nature of the school work, but also the biggest differences in the life style and freedom college provides.
 College is one of the most exciting and enjoyable school experiences, primarily because of how much growth you will find in having complete control over your day, activities, and actions.
 So what are the top high school and college differences?
+The answer is academics, lifestyle, and cost.

 In high school, the class attendance is very much mandatory, and you will be going from period to period from the start to the end of the day.
 The teachers will teach primarily based on a text book and standardized tests.
 The teachers were also very politically correct and didn’t necessarily have a perspective.
 The class time during high school was usually around 6 hours, with breaks for lunch of course.